AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 * `spotlight_headline`
 * `spotlight_body`

-Each section can have only one of a field type.
+Each section can have only one of each field type.
 In the above example, the `spotlight` prefix can only have one `spotlight_headline` field.

 A template can include up to three sections: